-I invited these cuties to come home from church with me to help me make 2 Ingredient Biscuits for my Back to School segment on my local television morning show appearances this month.
+I invited these cuties from my Sunday school class to come home from church with me to help me make my homemade 2 Ingredient Biscuits for my Back to School segment on my local television morning show appearance recently.

-I showed Briley and Annsley that they could learn about math and science while cooking in the kitchen and that food tastes better when you make it yourself!
+I showed my sweet friends that they could learn about math and science while cooking in the kitchen and that food tastes better when you make it yourself!

-Even before I homeschooled my kids in high school, I taught them math and science in the kitchen and how to cook when they were very young.
+Even before I homeschooled my kids in middle school and high school, I taught them math and science in the kitchen and how to cook when they were very young.
 One of the first things I had them do was sit on the counter with me while I baked biscuits.
-I would give them their own bowl of flour and a spoon.
-They would get it all over themselves pushing the flour up and over the edge of the bowl, raising up a spoonful of flour and watching it plummet to the bottom and create flour clouds, and scoop it up with a measuring cup and try to turn it over on the counter and keep it’s shape.

 Everyone knows you aren't really baking unless you have a little flour on your face!

-Not only did these sweet sisters learn how to make biscuits with just 2 ingredients, they learned a little math and we all had a fantastic, memorable Sunday afternoon and our bellies were full of biscuits and butter.
+Not only did these sweet sisters learn how to make biscuits with just 2 ingredients from scratch, they learned a little math and we all had a fantastic, memorable Sunday afternoon and our bellies were full of biscuits and butter.
 I was sad when their mom had to pick them up to go to softball practice.